aletterayear/aletterayear/README.md

 ---

-### 6. Monitor and Sell Tokens
+### 6. Monitor Tokens and Keep Minimal
 - Continuously monitor the value of the tokens created in Step 3.
 - Do not retain ownership of the tokens when you have sufficient funds.
 Allow the **Community Takeover (CTO)** to run and manage the token project independently.
-- Burn, transfer to other wallets, or sell when your holding value is sufficient to fund your operations for another **3, 11, or 69** years.
+- Burn, or sell when your holding value is sufficient to fund your operations for another **3, 11, or 69** years.
 You only need enough to self-sustain.

 ---

-### 7. Reinvestment and Rewards
+### 7. Buyback, Reinvest and Reward Top Holders
 - If your wallet contains excess funds beyond your operational needs:
   - Allocate **69%** of the surplus to purchase tokens you created in previous years, if available.
   - Airdrop these purchased tokens proportionately to the **top 101 holders** of the newly created token from Step 3.